jpedro/jpedro.github.io/.posts/chaos.md

 > all companies are operating on a knife's edge

 And it makes sense, when you think about it.
-It's the corelary of:
+It's the corollary of:

 > if ain't broke don't fix it